sensu/sensu-docs/content/sensu-core/2.0/reference/backend.md

 sudo systemctl start sensu-backend
 {{< /highlight >}}

-_NOTE: On Ubuntu 14.04, CentOS 6, and RHEL 6, use `sudo service sensu-backend start` to start the backend._
+_NOTE: On older distributions of Linux, use `sudo service sensu-backend start` to start the backend._

 ### Stopping the service